skylarstein/kitten-scraper/README.md

 The ```google_spreadsheet_key``` value for config.yaml value can be found in the URL of the mentor spreadsheet.

-## Box Sheets Integration

-Box integration requires the creation of a new app via the Box Dev Console.

-1. Assure you have 2-step verification enabled for your Box account.
-[Log in to your account](https://app.box.com/account), scroll down to Authentication, and enable if necessary.

-2. Visit the [Dev Console](https://app.box.com/developers/console) and create a new *Enterprise Integration* app.
-Select "*OAuth 2.0 with JWT (Server Authentication)*", enter any name you like (e.g. Kitten-Scraper or Puppy-Scraper), *Create App*, then *View Your App*.

-3. Visit your App's configuration screen
-    * From *Application Access*, select *Enterprise*
-    * From *Advanced Features*, select *Perform Actions as Users*
-    * From *Add and Manage Public Keys*, click *Generate a Public/Private Keypair*.
-This will download an ```xxx_xxx_config.json``` file.
-Copy this to your kitten-scraper directory.

-4. Vist your App's *General* screen.
-From the *App Authorization* section, click *Submit for Authorization*.
-This will generate an email with an API Key.
-Follow the instructions in the email.

-5. The ```box_user_id``` for config.yaml can be found in on your *Account Settings* page, as *Account ID*.

-6. The ```box_file_id``` for config.yaml value can be found in the URL of the mentor spreadsheet.

 ## Command Line Arguments

 ```text